scala/scala3-example-project/README.md

 number for the latest nightly build.
 Alternatively, you can set `scalaVersion := dottyLatestNightlyBuild.get` to always use the latest nightly build of dotty.

-## Getting your project to compile with Dotty
+## Compiling Your Project with Dotty
 When porting an existing project, it's a good idea to start out with the Scala 2 compatibility mode (note that this mode affects typechecking and thus may prevent some valid Dotty code from compiling) by adding to your `build.sbt`: